-Splay Athletics is on a mission to revolutionize the footwear industry by making shoes that respect the natural shape and function of the foot---all at an affordable price.
+Splay Athletics' mission is to revolutionize the footwear industry by making shoes that respect the natural shape and function of the foot—all at an affordable price.

 1. A Wide Anatomic Toe Box